myhealthily/sublimate/README.md

 A developer-experience (DX) improvement layer for Vapor 4.

-# Rational
+## Rational

-Swift is a remarkably safe language, predominantly because of its wonderful syntatic features.
+Swift is a remarkably safe language, predominantly because of its wonderful syntactic features.
 However Vapor is built on NIO and NIO uses *futures*.
 Working with futures sucks.

 Sublimate makes using Vapor procedural, like normal code.

-## Pain Points Removed
+### Pain Points Removed

 * Bored with Swift complaining everything is ambiguous?
     > You will get 90% less of this.
-* Finding doing (basic) logic tedious or untennable with futures?
+* Finding doing (basic) logic tedious or untenable with futures?
     > You can write normal Swift with Sublimate

-# Comparison
+## Comparison

 ```swift
 func route(on rq: Request) -> EventLoopFuture<[String]> {